Wiser Workplace

 The goal isn't to assign blame or declare winners.
 The goal is to resolve the concern, preserve dignity, and move forward.

 Legal Disclaimer: This article is for general informational purposes only and does not constitute legal advice.
 While we aim to provide accurate information about California employment law and mediation, employment law is complex and constantly evolving.
 Every situation is unique.
-If you need specific legal advice, please consult a qualified employment attorney licensed in California.
+This platform does not provide legal advice or create an attorney-client relationship.